What Types of Brake Systems Does My Car Have?

 Your ABS light is on or flashing on your instrument panel - ABS stands for anti-lock braking system.
 If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction that needs attention.
 If your ABS light is on, give Jay's Auto Repair a call so we can diagnose and repair the issue.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Jay's Auto Repair in Schofield today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, auto repair, or European specialty repair.

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Marathon County, Weston, WI, Rothschild, WI, Schofield, WI, or the surrounding areas, you can bring your car to Jay's Auto Repair.
 Since 1987, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your AMG's rotors, your Audi's fluid, your Bentley's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Jay's Auto Repair in Schofield, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Jay's Auto Repair in Schofield, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 54476 area or nearby, you can give us a call or schedule an appointment with us online - Jay's Auto Repair - Trusted Service Since 1987!.